lexbor/docs/source/documentation.md

 ### Command Line Examples

-We recommend building the project in a separate directory, which can be easily deleted later, because `cmake` produces lots of clutter:
+We recommend building the project in a separate directory to easily clean up later, as `cmake` generates many temporary files:

 ```sh
 mkdir build